 A faulty ABS sensor can cause many problems with the ABS system and compromise your vehicle’s safety.
 Here are some signs that your ABS sensor may be faulty:

-- ABS warning light: The most obvious sign of a faulty ABS sensor is the illuminated ABS warning light on the dashboard.
+- ABS warning light: The most obvious sign of a faulty anti-lock braking system sensor is the illuminated ABS warning light on the dashboard.
 This light indicates an issue with the ABS system, and it’s important to have it inspected and repaired as soon as possible.

 - Traction control and stability control issues: A faulty ABS sensor can also affect the vehicle’s traction control and stability control systems.
 If you notice issues with these systems, such as difficulty maintaining traction or stability, it may indicate a problem with the ABS sensor.